Want to make your post keyword-targeted, SEO-optimized, and ready to drive more traffic?

 Blog posts that don’t have a lot of words typically don’t perform well on search engines.
 That’s because they’re usually seen as being “less informative”.

-Ofcourse there are exceptions, but for a general information-based blog, creating posts with at least 500 words is pretty standard.
+Of course, there are exceptions, but for a general information-based blog, creating posts with at least 1300 words is the new standard.

 It’s always better to be well-researched and overly informative than it is to not provide enough information.
 This is especially true if you’re targeting highly competitive keywords.